adityapatil2002/OnlineExamination/README.md

 # OnlineExamination
-I developed this thsi using java programming
+I developed this using java programming